 Connectionless VDL Mode 2 Standards Impacts

+Comments from Tom McGuffin,

 High-Level Requirements

 HDLC Optional Functions Aircraft and ground stations that desire to use UI frames to exchange data should indicate support for UI frames in the HDLC optional functions XID public parameter (specifically bit “c” described by A631-7 Table 4-2A and Table 4-2B).
+Aircraft and ground stations should use connectionless VDL Mode 2 only if they both indicate support for UI frames.

-Addressing An aircraft should use the ground station broadcast address of a particular DSP as the destination address of a downlink UI frame used to exchange data (unlike a downlink INFO frame, which contains a specific ground station address as its destination address).
+Addressing In order to support ground station diversity for downlinks, an aircraft should use the ground station broadcast address of a particular DSP as the destination address of a downlink UI frame used to exchange data (unlike a downlink INFO frame, which contains a specific ground station address as its destination address).
 As ICAO Doc 9776 2nd Ed.
 Table II-5-3 and Table II-5-4 describe, the type field bits are set to 100 (ICAO-administered) or 101 (ICAO-delegated) and the specific address field bits are set to the DSP’s system mask with the each of the remaining bits set to 1.
-Additionally, in order to support ground station diversity an aircraft should accept all UI frames that contain a ground station address with the system mask of the DSP with which it desires to communicate as its source address.
+Additionally, in order to support ground station diversity for uplinks an aircraft should accept all UI frames addressed to the aircraft that contain a ground station address with the system mask of the DSP with which it desires to communicate as its source address, even if the aircraft has not previously received a frame from or sent a frame to the ground station and the ground station isn’t present in the aircraft’s PECT.
 No other addressing changes relative to INFO frames are necessary (a downlink UI frame has the aircraft address as its source address, and an uplink UI frame has the ground station address as its source address and the aircraft address as its destination address).

-(SITAONAIR) Downlink processing: There is a possibility to use the DSP unicast address as well.
-This will address the GSIF advertisement of UI capability below.
-However even if the unicast address is used, any compatible ground station may forward copies to the next processing point.
-By using unicast addressing, the advance is that the CMU knows at least one station is compatible from a UI and N1 size standpoint.
-The idea is to enable the multiple copies of the same downlink to increase downlink diversity (hence downlink success rate) and enable RSSI tracking.

-UI downlinks with size > N1 size configured for a station should be dropped by that station.

-(SITAONAIR) Uplink processing: The CMU should accept UI frame uplinks stemming any selected DSP Station source address (selected means chosen CSP according to the CMU Airline policy and other selection criteria like geoDB), even one not used in a previous downlink.
-Note that such selected station may not be in the CMU PECT table (GSIF might not have been received previously).
-This should not prevent the uplink to be processed.

-Any uplink received by the CMU with size > configured / N1 size should be dropped.

-UI Frames Support A DSP should indicate support for exchanging data using UI frames via a new UI frames support parameter in its GSIF.
+UI Frames Support A DSP should indicate support for exchanging data using UI frames via a new UI frames support ground-initiated information private parameter in its GSIF.
 In particular, the DSP should use bit 1 to indicate whether it supports AOA packets in UI frames (0 = no, 1 = yes), bit 2 to indicate whether it supports VDL 8208 packets in UI frames (0 = no, 1 = yes), and bit 3 to indicate whether it supports VDL IP packets in UI frames (0 = no, 1 = yes).
+(Note: A631-7 Table 2-1-4 indicates that both ground station and aircraft support of UI frames is optional.)